fnalacceleratormodeling/synergia2/README.md

 synergia.bunch.populate_6d(dist, bunch, bunch_meas, bunch_covariances)
 ```

-A bunch can also be populated from reading a generated particle file,
+A bunch can also be initialized from reading a generated particle file,

 ```python
 bunch.read_file("turn_particles_0000.h5")